 Students with FASD can struggle with developmental delays, memory problems, poor judgment, impulsivity, executive functioning, modulating emotions, social competencies, sensory difficulties, and adaptive functioning which impact learning capacity.

-Understand FASD as a brain-based disorder and why certain symptoms present, reframe behaviors, how to regulate, set expectations, and find effective strategies to more effectively reach your student.
+Understand FASD as a brain-based disorder and why certain symptoms present, reframe behaviors, how to regulate, set expectations, and find effective strategies to reach your student more effectively.

 Training and Consultations are highly collaborative between parents, administrators, teachers, service providers, and students, if applicable, and can also include comprehensive school planning, interventions, IEP/504 support, and effective behavioral plans.